google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 The above code first assumes the event is from a mouse, extracting _screenX_ and _screenY_.
 We then check to see if pointer events are supported, if so we get _clientX_ and _clientY_ from the event.
-If it's not, we check for _targetTouches_ and extract the first touch.
+If it's not, we check for _targetTouches_ and extract the first touch if the variable exists.

-Touch events have a few different touch variables.
+Touch events have a few different lists all containing touch data.

-* evt.touches
-  * touches is an array of all the current touches on the screen, regardless of what element that are one
+**evt.touches** is an list of all the current touches on the screen, regardless of what element that are on.

-* evt.targetTouches
-  * targetTouches is the array of touches currently on the element the event was bound to
+**evt.targetTouches** is the list of touches currently on the element the event was bound to.
+For example, binding to the document will give all touches in _targetTouches, if you bind to a button, you'll only get touches currently on that button.

-* evt.changedTouches
-  * changedTouches contains the touches which have changed resulting in the event being fired
+Finally, **evt.changedTouches** which contains the touches which changed resulting in the event being fired.

-targetTouches will cater for most use cases.
+In most cases targetTouches will do everything you need.

-Once you have the coordinates, the question is how do you use them?
+Once you have the coordinates, what do you do with them?

 ### How to Use the Touch Events